paulpogoda/Digital-Profiler-s-Toolkit/README.md

 - [WhatsMyName](https://github.com/WebBreacher/WhatsMyName).
 I use [this](https://github.com/C3n7ral051nt4g3ncy/WhatsMyName-Python) version
 - [BlackBird](https://github.com/p1ngul1n0/blackbird).
 Searches for user accounts by username or email.
 It features WhatsMyName integration
 - [GHunt](https://github.com/mxrch/GHunt).
 Brilliant for Google account research
-- [theHarvester](https://github.com/laramies/theHarvester).
-You should add APIs to make this tool useful
-- [creepycrawler](https://github.com/paulpogoda/creepyCrawler).
-OSINT tool to crawl a site and extract useful recon info

 ## Arrange
 **Where to keep your findings and/or create a final report**